artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Note that alternate processing configurations (i.e. anything other than default) are used in two ways:

 #.
-When you reingest an AIP, you are given the opportunity to select which
+When you re-ingest an AIP, you are given the opportunity to select which
    processing configuration you'd like to use.
 #.
 You can download the processingMCP.xml file by clicking **Download**.
 Then,
    rename the file ``processingMCP.xml`` and include it at the top level of your